-There are two major features that make a grow light suitable for tomato plants:
+Two major features make a grow light suitable for tomato plants:

-Blue light is important for the vegetative phase of your tomato plants, during which they grow their leaves and stems.
+Blue light is vital for your tomato plants’ vegetative phase—when they grow their leaves and stems.
 It can also increase the vitamin C content of your tomatoes.

-A new study published in 2019 discovered that blue light increases the mass and yield of tomato plants, but it also found that when the quantity of blue light increases above a certain limit it becomes counterproductive.
+A new study published in 2019 found that blue light increases the tomato plant’s mass and yield.
+It also saw that when the quantity of blue light rises above a specific limit, it becomes counterproductive.

-Although it carries less energy than blue light, red light is used more efficiently by plants.
-So, all fruiting plants, including tomatoes, need an abundance of red light during their flowering phase.
-The quantity and quality of flowers largely depend on red light.
+All fruiting plants need an abundance of red light during their flowering phase, including tomatoes.
+The quantity and quality of flowers largely depend on the red light.

-When you’re growing tomatoes, you need to make sure that the ratio of red to blue light is high.
+When growing tomatoes, you need to ensure that the ratio of red to blue light is high.

-Recent studies show that far-red light can enhance the yield of tomatoes, but unfortunately, you won’t find many grow lights that emit good amounts of far-red light.
+Recent studies show that far-red light can enhance the yield of tomatoes.
+Unfortunately, you won’t find many grow lights that emit good amounts of far-red light.

 Your tomato plants also need other light frequencies besides blue and red light.

-Green light is not used efficiently by plants, but it still plays an important role in their development.
+Green light is not used efficiently by plants.
+Still, it plays an important role in their development.

-But, in large quantities, green light can have negative effects on growth.
+But, in large quantities, green light can adversely affect growth.
 So, a good grow light for your tomatoes should emit moderate to small quantities of green light.

-Your tomato plants need small amounts of ultraviolet (UV) and infrared (IR) light as well.
+Your tomato plants also need small amounts of ultraviolet (UV) and infrared (IR) light.

-UV light can improve that taste of tomato plants and make them more resistant to disease.
+UV light can improve the taste of tomato plants and make them more resistant to disease.

-On the other hand, IR light can increase vitamin C and sugar levels.
-It’s also important for flower formation.
+But IR light can increase vitamin C and sugar levels.
+It’s also necessary for flower formation.

-In summary, for the highest yield and quality of tomatoes, you will need a full-spectrum grow light that emits variable quantities of blue, red, green, UV and IR light.
+In summary, you will need a full-spectrum grow light for tomatoes’ highest yield and quality.
+The light must emit variable quantities of blue, red, green, UV, and IR light.

-Most low intensity grow lights are temptingly cheap, but they only work for low-light plants or as supplemental lighting.
+Most low-intensity grow lights are tempting because they’re cheap.
+But they only work for low-light plants or as supplemental lighting.

 Heavy-fruiting plants, such as tomatoes, need high-intensity grow lights.
 Those lights, especially efficient ones, make an excellent investment.

-High efficiency is necessary when you’re growing tomatoes or else you’ll be wasting a good amount of money on energy.
+High efficiency is necessary when growing tomatoes, or else you’ll be wasting a good amount of money on energy.

-Always remember that efficiency translates to cost-effectiveness, which is very important in indoor gardening.
+Always remember that efficiency translates to cost-effectiveness.
+That is very important in indoor gardening.

 Based on the above information, we found that the following grow lights are the best for tomato plants.

-Viparspectra XS Series LEDs have all the basic features required for growing tomatoes efficiently.
+Viparspectra XS Series LEDs have all the basic features.
+They will help you grow your tomatoes efficiently.

-Above all, they’re among the most affordable high intensity grow lights on the market.
-One of lower models (XS1500) retails at around $160 and has a life span over 100,000 hours.
+Above all, they’re among the most affordable, high-intensity grow lights on the market.
+One of the more cost-effective lower models, the XS1500, has a life span of over 100,000 hours.

-Viparspectra XS grow lights are made of top-notch Samsung diodes.
-Together, the diodes create a spectrum that is rich in blue, red, and green light.
+Viparspectra XS grow lights consist of top-notch Samsung diodes.
+Together, the diodes create a spectrum rich in blue, red, and green light.

-Viparspectra XS lights have a dimmer that will allow you to control the intensity.
+Viparspectra XS lights have a dimmer, allowing you to control the intensity.

 If it’s your first time growing tomatoes indoors, start with a low model, such as Viparspectra XS1500.